org-trello/org-trello.github.io/usage.md

     > - Setup problem.
     > Either you did not connect your org-mode buffer with a trello board, to correct this:
-    >   * attach to a board through C-c o I or M-x org-trello/install-board-metadata
+    >   * attach to a board through C-c o I or M-x org-trello-install-board-metadata
-    >   * or create a board from scratch with C-c o b or M-x org-trello/create-board-and-install-metadata).
+    >   * or create a board from scratch with C-c o b or M-x org-trello-create-board-and-install-metadata).
     > Either your org-mode's todo keyword list and your trello board lists are not named the same way (which they must).
     > For this, connect to trello and rename your board's list according to your org-mode's todo list.
     > Also, you can specify on your org-mode buffer the todo list you want to work with, for example: #+TODO: TODO DOING | DONE FAIL (hit C-c C-c to refresh the setup)